-5. From the left side, remove the gear position switch connector (A) and the speed sensor connector (B).
+3. From the left side, remove the gear position switch connector (A) and the speed sensor connector (B).

-- 6. Drain the engine oil into a suitable container. - 7.
-Remove the gas tank (see Fuel/Lubrication/Cooling). - 8.
-Remove the air inlet and outlet ducts from the CVT housing. - 9.
-Remove the cap screws securing the exhaust pipe to the cylinder head; then remove the springs securing the muffler to the exhaust pipe. - 10.
+- 4. Drain the engine oil into a suitable container. - 5.
+Remove the gas tank (see Fuel/Lubrication/Cooling section); then remove the air inlet tube from the throttle body.

+- 6. Remove the air inlet and outlet ducts from the CVT housing. - 7.
 Remove the muffler and exhaust pipe.
-Account for a grafoil seal on each end of the exhaust pipe. - 11.
-Loosen the clamp securing the air box to the front air inlet duct.
+Account for a grafoil seal on each end of the exhaust pipe. - 8.
+Loosen the clamp securing the air filter housing to the front air inlet duct; then disconnect the coil connector and remove the spark plug cap from the spark plug.